ethan-id/find-your-park/README.md

 - [x] Replace list of parks with list from `/articles` endpoint
 - [x] Make `/park` route & page for specific parks to show all their info
 - [ ] Make `/parks/[park]` route actually show lots of useful info
+    - [ ] Add more zoomed in map for just the park the page is about
 - [ ] Improve `/` root route
 - [ ] Add [clerk](https://clerk.com/docs/quickstarts/nextjs) for user authentication/sign-up/sign-in
 - [ ] Look into NextJS caching stuff for `fetch` requests from NPS and `src/app/.tsx`